bluwy/vite-svelte-dedupe/README.md

 # Travels

 The pre-bundling process uses esbuild.
-Esbuild is ran twice by Vite, one for import scans, one for the actula pre-bundling.
+Esbuild is ran twice by Vite, one for import scans, one for the actual pre-bundling.
 The focus is on the latter.
 [Here's the relevant code](https://github.com/vitejs/vite/blob/9abdb8137ef54dd095e7bc47ae6a1ccf490fd196/packages/vite/src/node/optimizer/index.ts#L262).

 ## external